openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GPU_RemoteBlob_API.md

 The GPU plugin implementation of the `RemoteContext` and `RemoteBlob` interfaces supports GPU pipeline developers who need video memory sharing and interoperability with existing native APIs such as OpenCL\*, Microsoft DirectX\*, or VAAPI\*.
-Using these interfaces allows to avoid any memory copy overhead when plugging the OpenVINO™ inference into an existing GPU pipeline.
+Using these interfaces allows you to avoid any memory copy overhead when plugging the OpenVINO™ inference into an existing GPU pipeline.
 It also enables OpenCL kernels participating in the pipeline to become native buffer consumers or producers of the OpenVINO™ inference.
 Since the GPU plugin works on top of the clDNN library, the functionality above is also implemented using OpenCL and its sharing extensions provided by Intel®.

-There are two interoperability scenarios that are supported for the Remote Blob API:
+There are two interoperability scenarios supported by the Remote Blob API:

 * GPU plugin context and memory objects can be constructed from low-level device, display, or memory handles and used to create the OpenVINO™ `ExecutableNetwork` or `Blob` class.